tailang/tailang.github.io/source/about/index.md

 ...

 ### Experience
-Served in Didi Group, Beibei Group, 2D Fire and other enterprises,EcoolHub co-founder,now I'm an indie developer.
+Served in Didi Group, Beibei Group, 2D Fire and other enterprises,EcoolHub co-founder.